-When you purchase through links in our articles we may earn a small commission.
-Read our affiliate disclosure.
+When you purchase through links on our website, we may earn a commission.
+Affiliate disclosure.

 Prices for electric bikes generally start at around £500 to well over £5000 (or $500 to over $5,000 in the US), depending on the brand, features, and build quality.
 High-end models can offer greater battery range, better components, and advanced features, while budget options may have more basic specifications.

-Electric scooters are usually more affordable than e-bikes, with prices starting from as little as £200 and going to over £3000 for high-performance models ($200 and to over $3,000 in the US).
+Electric scooters are usually more affordable than e-bikes, with prices starting from as little as £200 and going to over £3000 for high-performance models ($200 to over $3,000 in the US).
 These prices will vary greatly based on the scooter’s motor power, battery capacity, components and additional features.

 The range of an electric bike depends on factors like battery capacity, rider weight, terrain, rider pedalling input and level of pedal assistance.
-Most e-bikes will give you a range of between 20 and 70 miles per charge but, if an e-bike runs out of battery power, you can always pedal it to your destination.
+Most e-bikes will give you a range of between 20 and 70 miles per charge, but if an e-bike runs out of battery power, you can always pedal it to your destination.

-Electric bikes are limited by law to a top speed of 15.5 mph in the UK, and up to 28 mph in the US (depending on the class and local laws).
-This makes them faster than most electric scooters, allowing for quicker travel times.
+Electric bikes are limited by law to a top speed of 15.5 mph in the UK and up to 28 mph in the US (depending on the class and local laws).
+This makes them faster than most electric scooters, allowing quicker travel times.
 In addition, you can still pedal beyond the motor cut-off point if you want.

 Most electric scooters reach top speeds of between 15 and 25 mph.
-Although they’re slower than e-bikes, they are still much quicker than walking.
+Although slower than e-bikes, they are still much quicker than walking.
 Some high-performance electric scooters can reach speeds of 60 mph, but these are very niche products aimed at adrenaline junkies.

 E-bikes provide a more comfortable, seated upright riding position, larger wheels, and sometimes suspension.
-They also offer a more natural riding experience, as you can still pedal and shift gears like on a traditional bike.
+They also offer a more natural riding experience, as you can pedal and shift gears like on a traditional bike.

 Safety and Handling

 If you’re using an electric bike in the UK or Europe, then road-legal e-bikes need to be pedalled by the rider to activate the electric assist.
 Even when the motor is helping, you are still burning some calories.
-Studies suggest the average e-bike rider is getting the equivalent of exercise to a brisk walk which is great for your overall health.
+Studies suggest the average e-bike rider is getting the equivalent of exercise to a brisk walk, which is great for overall health.

 E-bikes are subject to different regulations depending on the country and local laws.
 In many places, they are treated like traditional bicycles, allowing them to be used on bike lanes without a license or insurance.